 With your application you have to submit some documents, i.e..:

-- Documents constituting the basis to change the designation of real property
+• Documents forming the basis for changing the designation of the property

-- Extract from the local spatial development plan, or a decision on the location of a public purpose investment project or a decision on the conditions of development, if issued, and in the absence of the local spatial development plan – a document issued by a competent authority to confirm the absence of such plan
+• Extract from the local spatial development plan, or a decision on the location of a public purpose investment project or a decision on the conditions of development, if issued, and in the absence of the local spatial development plan – a document confirming its absence from the competent authority

-You should file the original documents or copies certified to be true by a notary public.
+You should submit original documents or copies certified as true by a notary public.
 Also, documents in a foreign language should be submitted along with their translations into Polish, prepared by a sworn translator.

 Stamp duty

 Unfortunately, there is a stamp duty that you need to pay to obtain a permit to acquire real estate.
-The amount of stamp duty is 1570 PLN.
+The amount is 1570 PLN.

 Procedure

 The procedure of obtaining a permit will probably last a few months, as there are a few officials that have to give their opinion on whether or not the permit should be granted.
-If your application is correctly filed and the information provided are true, this should be a mere formality.
+If your application is complete and accurate, this should be a mere formality.

-Additionally, f something goes wrong and the decision of the Minister is not satisfying, you have 14 days to apply for reconsideration.
+Additionally, if something goes wrong and the decision of the Minister is not satisfying, you have 14 days to apply for reconsideration.

 Certificate of finality

 Sometimes the notary requires you to have a final decision.
 In such cases, you need to submit an application to the Ministry for a certificate of finality.
-The amount of stamp duty for this is 17 PLN.
+The amount is 17 PLN.

 If you have any questions or need assistance from a lawyer, please do not hesitate to contact me via email (kotowska.kancelaria@gmail.com) or by phone (+48 795 324 106).